myfatemi04/trie-monorepo/README.md

 This code allows people to host a global set of keys as a Trie data structure.
 The Trie can be searched for keys beginning with a certain prefix.

+It includes a minimal yet powerful testing framework and an intuitive, colorful CLI.

 ## Hosting

 How is the Trie hosted?

 The Trie server is written in Go.
-It is hosted on an EC2 machine on Amazon Web Services.
+It is hosted as a service on an EC2 machine on Amazon Web Services.
+I put it in a security group with public HTTP access and SSH access from my personal computer.

+I wanted something minimal compared to Docker, so I set up the server manually with Linux services.

+I had no idea how to do this, so I did some digging and found [this article](https://www.shubhamdipt.com/blog/how-to-create-a-systemd-service-in-linux/).
+It took some debugging, but I was finally able to get a service running.

 ## CLI <--> Server